 But it is not enough to simply involve your younger colleagues in the regular procedures that keep the light on.
 Morley thinks it is valuable to offer them access to senior management, and the decisions those people have to make.

-'Change management is something that will inadvertently happen, and for a smooth transition, what employees and organisations need is a lot of patience,' Scott says.
+'Change management is something that will inadvertently happen, and for a smooth transition, what employees and organisations need is a lot of patience,' Scott told CIOUK earlier this year.

 CIOs should offer mentoring and coaching opportunities to its younger teams through sharing their experience and knowledge.